 Another way to celebrate your retirement is by buying yourself a nice gift.
 Perhaps you’ve had your eye on something for a while, and you didn’t buy it yet because maybe you didn’t think you’d deserved it or for some other reason.
 Well, this is perhaps the right time to pat yourself on the back and give yourself a well-deserved present.

-It can be a permanent gift like jewelry, watch, or piece of art that will always remind you about your retirement celebration.
+It can be a permanent gift like jewelry, a watch, or a piece of art that will always remind you about your retirement celebration.

 One of the best retirement gifts out there is the gift of Masterclass.